causal-agent/programble.github.io/_posts/2014-12-05-days-in-month-formula.md

 ### February

-Every month has either 30 or 31 days, but February has 28 (leap years are out of scope).^3 February currently has 30 days according to our formula, so an expression equal to 2 when <var>x</var> = 2 would be ideal for subtraction.
+Every month has either 30 or 31 days, but February has 28 (leap years are out of scope).[^3] February currently has 30 days according to our formula, so an expression equal to 2 when <var>x</var> = 2 would be ideal for subtraction.

+[^3]: February was originally the last month of the year in the Roman
+      calendar, so it actually makes more sense than it seems for it to be shorter than the others.
+It also makes more sense that its length would vary, since adding or removing a day from the end of the year is more intuitive.

 The best I could come up with was 2 mod <var>x</var>, which gives us a sort of mask over every month after February.